laitathei/Gazebo-rosserial-rescue-robot/README.md

 9. Exit
 Enter a choice:
 ```
-* The objective of this program is reducing the time of reopen gazebo.launch file when the simulated robot finished its mission or make some mistake while moving the robot
+* The objective of this program is reducing the time of reopen gazebo_turn_left.launch file when the simulated robot finished its mission or make some mistake while moving the robot
 * When typing 1 to 8 into the command line, the simulated robot will back to the original position with different orientation
 * When typing 9 into the command line, it will leave the program